On-Site Instructors/ Professionals

 Her son brought her to Equine Life Solutions when they decided to use his love of animals to build confidence that he was struggling to find at school.
 Emily applies the concepts she and her son learn at ELS to her everyday interactions with students, coworkers, parents, and loved ones.
 She firmly believes that horses have made her a better human!

 Gina Frank is a Clinical Social Worker who holds a Master’s Degree in Social Work and has nearly 10 years of experience working primarily as a youth therapist in the addictions field treating co-occurring disorders (both mental health / addiction).
 Additionally, she has completed a certificate in trauma.
 She has worked in the foster care system, juvenile detention centers, school based services and outpatient clinics as well as volunteered with homeless youth here in Seattle.
 She has individual, group and family therapy experience and has trained community organizations on addictions and held workshops for parents.
 Working with the adolescent population is her passion and she is excited about the opportunity to be a consultant at (ELS/education center).

 Chrissie Chang has her Master’s in Educational Leadership and Policy from the University of Washington.
 She has been an educator, a trainer, a supervisor, and an advisor in a variety of disciplines and enjoys nothing more than helping people discover how they learn.

-As a lifelong learner herself, she finds great joy in the lessons she gets at ELS.
-Her most patient teacher to date is her horse, Moose.
+As a lifelong learner herself, she finds great joy in the lessons she gets at ELS from instructors and horses alike.